yast/yast.github.io/doc/code-review.md

 Why Code Review?
 ----------------
-Because we want to make sure that the new code fulfils our expectations.
-In general, all these question below should be answereds with 'yes':
+Because we want to make sure that the new code fulfills our expectations.
+In general, all these question below should be answered with 'yes':

 * Does the code make sense?
 * Does the change fix the given problem / implement the required functionality?